 We recognize that living in community can provide great advantages for our experience at NNU.
 Besides those students who qualify for off-campus housing as outlined below, all students that are single and maintain full-time student status are encouraged to live on campus.
 Residence hall living enhances development of personal identity, relationship skills, thoughtful decision making, leadership qualities, and community interdependence and care.
 Numerous studies from universities across the nation indicate that students who live on campus enjoy a more rewarding and successful college experience.
 Research reveals that on-campus students earn higher grades, are less likely to drop out, and become more involved with extra-curricular activities and campus personnel.

 We also recognize that living in community with one another can present unique challenges, and that consideration and respect for other students and university constituents is imperative.
 The healthy, safety, and rights of others should be regarded at all times, as outlined in the Student Life Covenant and in the guidelines listed below.

 Residential Life Policy: Off Campus Living.

 Certain undergraduate students may live off campus, under the following conditions:

 1. Students who have reached their 22nd birthday or are three or more years out of high school.

-2. Students living with a parent or legal guardian.
-Excluding first year freshman students who are required to live on campus.
+2. Students living with a parent or legal guardian, excluding first year freshman students who are required to live on campus.

-Written permission for undergraduate students to live off campus, in compliance with one of these policies, must be obtained from the Vice President for Student Development or designee.
+Written permission for undergraduate students to live off campus, in compliance with one of these policies, must be obtained from the Vice President for Student Life or designee.
 Any decision regarding any such issue is within the discretion of the University.